Hinrichsta/SP25-CYBR8950/HomeAutomation/Govee.md

 - **Platform**: Govee, Govee Life
 - **Internet Requirements**:
     - Some devices can operate with more limited functionality in Bluetooth only mode.
-    - Requires an Internet connectiontion to Govee Life to use full functionality via a Bluetooth to WiFi gateway (for power reasons).
+    - Requires an Internet connection to Govee Life to use full functionality via a Bluetooth to WiFi gateway (for power reasons).
 - **Authentication**
     - Plain username and password.
 - **Data Transmission Security**